matrix-construct/construct/doc/TROUBLESHOOTING.md

 setting it in the environment.
 The name is otherwise the same, including its lower case.

+Otherwise, the program can be run with the option `-defaults`.
+This will prevent initial loading of the configuration from the database.
+It will not prevent environmental variable overrides (as mentioned above).
+Values will not be written back to the database unless they are explicitly set by the user in the console.

 ##### Recovering from database corruption

 In very rare cases after a hard crash the journal cannot completely restore